CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 }
 ```

 Here we have added a `key` prop to the `li` element.
-The `key` prop has a special meaning in React because it is used internally to keep track of which element in the list is which.
-A documentation page explaining in more depth is in the further reading section.
+The `key` prop has a special meaning in React.
+React uses `key` to keep track of each element in the list.

+The [React documentation](https://reactjs.org/docs/lists-and-keys.html)  and [React learning book](https://beta.reactjs.org/learn/rendering-lists#keeping-list-items-in-order-with-key) explain this in more depth.

 ## Importing/Exporting Components